Milly/ts-streamtest/README.md

 6. Waits 2 ticks.
 7. Close the stream.

+### Series for WritableStream

+This can be used with the `writable` helper.

+#### Series format

+The following characters are available in the `series`:

+- `\x20` : Space is ignored.
+Used to align columns.
+- `-` : Advance 1 tick.
+- `#` : Abort the stream.
+- `<` : Apply backpressure.
+Then advance 1 tick.
+- `>` : Release backpressure.
+Then advance 1 tick.

+#### Example

+- Series: `"  --- <-- >-- #  "`

+1. Waits 3 ticks.
+2. Apply backpressure.
+Flags the stream is not ready for writing.
+3. Waits 3 ticks.
+4. Release backpressure.
+Notify the data source that the stream is ready for writing.
+5. Waits 3 ticks.
+6. Abort the stream.

 ### Series for AbortSignal

 This can be used with the `abort` helper.